keycube/lightManager/README.md

 | [int]() | TP[0][0] |

 ### SIZE
-It corresponds to the size of the cube and is one of the constructor parameters.
+It corresponds to the size of the cube and is one of the parameters of the constructor.

 | Type | Default |
 |--|--|
 | [int]() |  |

 ### P
-It corresponds to neopixel pixels and is one of the manufacturer's parameters.
+It corresponds to neopixel pixels and is one of the parameters of the constructor.

 | Type | Default |
 |--|--|